 Presence of administrative bodies at a General Meeting

-The Chairman and all of the members of the Board of Directors and the President and CEO shall be present at the General Meetings.
+The Chair and all of the members of the Board of Directors and the President and CEO shall be present at the General Meetings.
 The company’s auditor shall attend the Annual General Meeting, and candidates up for election to the Board for the first time shall be present at the Meeting in which the election is held.